Fearless (Taylor Swift album): Critical reception

 Fearless received generally positive reviews from music critics in the press.
-On Metacritic, which assigns an aggregated score out of 100 to reviews in mainstream publications, the album earned a score of 73, based on fourteen reviews.
+On Metacritic, which assigns an aggregated score out of 100 to reviews in mainstream publications, the album earned a score of 73, based on 14 reviews.

 Many critics lauded Swift's songwriting craftsmanship.
 Reviews published in The Boston Globe, Blender, Entertainment Weekly, The Village Voice, and USA Today remarked that Fearless was an honest and vulnerable record contrasting with albums by other teenage singers, thanks to Swift's self-penned songs.
 Other reviews from AllMusic, Billboard, and The Observer deemed the lyrics mature for her age.
-In MSN Music, Robert Christgau found the album's romantic idealism distasteful, but lauded Swift's songwriting skills as remarkable for a teenage artist.
-Jonathan Keefe from Slant Magazine agreed the songs were well-written, but felt they fell short of refinement.
+In MSN Music, Robert Christgau found the album's romantic idealism distasteful, but he lauded Swift's songwriting skills as remarkable for a teenage artist.
+Jonathan Keefe from Slant Magazine agreed the songs were well-written but felt they fell short of refinement.

 Some critics praised Fearless's crossover appeal.
-AllMusic's Stephen Thomas Erlewine and The Boston Globe's James Reed remarked that the album straddles the perceived boundary between country and pop; the former called it "one of the best mainstream pop albums of 2008".
+AllMusic's Stephen Thomas Erlewine and The Boston Globe's James Reed remarked that the album straddled the perceived boundary between country and pop; the former called it "one of the best mainstream pop albums of 2008".
 In Rolling Stone, Jody Rosen hailed Swift as a "songwriting savant with an intuitive gift for the verse-chorus-bridge architecture".
-Christgau commented that the songs are effective partly because of "the musical restraint of a strain of Nashville bigpop that avoids muscle-flexing rockism".
+Christgau commented that the songs were effective partly because of "the musical restraint of a strain of Nashville bigpop that avoids muscle-flexing rockism".

 Other reviewers were divided over the production.
-Chris Richards of The Washington Post commended the radio-friendly tunes, but commented that the album is repetitive overall.
-Although Richards praised Swift's vocals, Keefe deemed them weak and strained, which blemishes the album with occasional breath controls and nasal tones.
-Alexis Petridis, reviewing Fearless for the British newspaper The Guardian, found the praise in the American press surprising.
-Petridis agreed Swift's songwriting was remarkable, but found the music "bland and uninventive", which left the audience "wondering if the world really needs any more music like this".
+Chris Richards of The Washington Post commended the radio-friendly tunes, but he commented that the album was repetitive overall.
+Although Richards praised Swift's vocals for what he deemed a "chirpy cadence" that made her assign "fresh notes to almost every syllable", Keefe deemed her voice weak and strained, which blemished the album with occasional breath controls and nasal tones.
+Petridis found the praise in the American press surprising: though he agreed Swift's songwriting was remarkable, he found the music "bland and uninventive", which occasionally left the audience "wondering if the world really needs any more music like this".
 The British magazine Q wrote: "Her giggly peers will find she speaks their language, while grown-ups will prefer her to keep quiet."